Steps to Protect Yourself from Heartbreak

 Being in a relationship with this person will fulfill me and bring me complete happiness.

 A person who believes this will desperately do anything to keep the person loving them.
 This is not happiness.
 To change yourself and accommodate their every need because you live in fear of losing them.

 - The Truth is another person will NEVER be able to fill the hole in your soul and complete you.
 Only God's love is perfect.
 Only God can fill the hole.
 Never be so desperate to connect with another person that you are willing to lose who you are to keep them.
 It's not worth it.

 - Protect your heart by understanding that your partner is never going to be able to fill all your cravings for love.
 If the relationship is not working, let them go before you get in too deep.
 It may hurt for a moment, but you are free to be yourself.
 Put your identity in a God who loves you perfectly just the way you are.

 It doesn't matter if we have the same morals or spiritual beliefs, as long as we love each other that will be enough.

-The idea that a couple can “agree to disagree” about foundational beliefs such morals and religion is a big risk.
+The idea that a couple can "agree to disagree" about foundational beliefs such as morals and religion is a big risk.